Methodology

 • Outcomes for children in need, including children looked after by local authorities in England (March)

-These are National Statistics which are accredited official statistics - accredited official statistics are called National Statistics in the ‘Statistics and Registration Service Act 2007’.
-Further information on accredited official statistics can be found on the Office for Statistics Regulation website .
+These are accredited official statistics - accredited official statistics are called National Statistics in the ‘Statistics and Registration Service Act 2007’.
+Further information on accredited official statistics can be found on the Office for Statistics Regulation (opens in a new tab) website .

 These accredited official statistics were independently reviewed by the Office for Statistics Regulation in February 2015.
 They comply with the standards of trustworthiness, quality and value in the Code of Practice for Statistics and should be labelled ‘accredited official statistics’.